 If you specify Spawn For or Run For, the simulation will stop after the specified number of cycles.
 To restart the simulation, click the reset button on the top right of the Effect Editor window.

 For an effect with a start point and end point, the number of cycles is the number of times it goes between the start and end points.
 For an effect with no end point the number of cycles is based on the master clock and animation speed.

 Pixel Mapper Preview Window

-If you don't have fixtures connected, you can see how the effect will look on the fixtures using the Pixel Mapper preview window - open it by pressing View/Open, Open Workspace Window, Pixel Mapper Preview.
+If you don't have fixtures connected, you can see how the effect will look on the fixtures using the Pixel Mapper preview window - open it by double pressing Open/View then press Pixel Mapper Preview from the window select buttons.
 A real life view of each effect currently running is shown in a button at the bottom of the screen, you can select each of these by pressing the button.

 If you wish you can overlay further layers on the effect.
 Once you have an effect you like, you can save it to a playback.

 When adjusting the parameter sliders, as well as using click/drag on the screen you can also use the wheels or type in a numerical value.
 To assign a slider to the wheels or for numerical input, click the value box to the right of the control.
 Double click the value to reset it to its default, or use the +/- softkey to change the sign of the value.